pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 # Search in SDS

-You can search for texts, fields and others in Sequential Data Store (SDS).
-The ``GetStreamsAsync``, ``GetTypesAsync``, and ``GetStreamViewsAsync`` overloads return items that match specific search criteria within a given namespace.
+You can search for texts, phrases and fields in Sequential Data Store (SDS).
+The REST API requests (or .NET client libraries methods) ``GetStreamsAsync``, ``GetTypesAsync``, and ``GetStreamViewsAsync`` overloads return items that match specific search criteria within a given namespace.
 By default, the query parameter applies to all searchable object fields.

-For example, let's say a namespace contains the following streams:
+Let's say a namespace contains the following streams:

 **streamId** | **Name**  | **Description**
 ------------ | --------- | ----------------
-stream1      | tempA     | The temperature from DeviceA
+stream1      | tempA     | Temperature from DeviceA
-stream2      | pressureA | The pressure from DeviceA
+stream2      | pressureA | Pressure from DeviceA
 stream3      | calcA     | Calculation from DeviceA values

 A ``GetStreamsAsync`` call with different ``query`` values will return the content below: